 There is no automatic right to lien under a bill of lading contract.
 The carrier cannot exercise a lien on cargo for non-payment of freight (nor demurrage or deadfreight, among other things).
 However, the carrier can apply to the court for the following:

-- a cargo to be held by a trustee until freight is paid; and - b the sale of cargo (in the case of perishable cargoes).
+- a cargo to be held by a trustee until freight is paid; and - the sale of cargo through public auction (in the case of perishable cargoes or if there are financial or other reasons making this sale necessary).